 New Regulations Set on Cryptocurrencies

-To this end, companies that buy, sell, hold, or mine cryptocurrencies will have to implement necessary procedural changes depending on the emerging regulations.
+To this end, companies that buy, sell, hold, or mine cryptocurrencies must implement necessary procedural changes depending on the emerging regulations.
 Below are the latest policies set on the use of cryptocurrencies.

 Cryptocurrency Mining Regulations

 The longest-standing criticism of cryptocurrency is the mining process’s hefty energy consumption on the proof-of-work blockchains.
 However, research has proven that bitcoin mining consumes only about 0.5% of the amount of energy produced globally. — far from popular comparisons stating that it consumes about the same amount of energy as an entire country.
 So what’s the real problem?
 Companies in Asia, for instance, use coal-powered electricity to mine cryptocurrencies.
 Thus, switching to clean energy sources, such as those in the US, would reduce the environmental impact and position digital currencies as the real holy grail for change-making.

 In countries like the US, the IRS is getting serious about establishing a new taxation framework on cryptocurrency transactions.
 Last year, the IRS added a new question in Form 1040, “At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
 This implies that cryptocurrency traders must pay capital gains tax anytime soon.

 Companies or individuals who engage in mining and staking in cryptocurrency will be obliged to pay the ordinary income tax.
 Moreover, companies mining cryptocurrencies will incur capital gains tax if they trade the cryptocurrencies obtained from their mining activities.